IEC 60320: C17/C18 coupler

 Similar to C13/C14 coupler, but unearthed.
 A C18 inlet accepts a C13 connector, but a C14 inlet does not accept a C17 connector.

 The IBM Wheelwriter series of electronic typewriters are one common application.
 Three-wire cords with C13 connectors, which are easier to find, are sometimes used in place of the two-wire cords for replacement.
 In this case, the ground wire will not be connected.

 The C17/C18 coupler is often used in audio applications where a floating ground is maintained to eliminate hum caused by ground loops.
-Other common applications are the power supplies of Xbox 360 game consoles, replacing the C15/C16 coupler employed initially, and large CRT televisions manufactured by RCA in the early 1990s.
+Other common applications are the power supplies of Xbox 360 game consoles, replacing the C15/C16 coupler employed initially, some PlayStation 4 Pro models, and large CRT televisions manufactured by RCA in the early 1990s.

 C19/C20 coupler

 Earthed, 16 A, polarized.
 This coupler is used for supplying power in IT applications where higher currents are required, for instance on high-power workstations and servers, power to uninterruptible power supplies, power to some power distribution units, large network routers, switches, blade enclosures, and similar equipment.
-This connector can also be found on high-current medical equipment.
+This connector can also be found on high-current medical and scientific equipment.
 It is rectangular and has pins parallel to the long axis of the coupler face.